Abdelaziz Bouteflika: Succession struggle, corruption and exile

 Following Boumédienne's unexpected death in 1978, Bouteflika was seen as one of the two main candidates to succeed the powerful president.
 Bouteflika was thought to represent the party's "right wing" that was more open to economic reform and rapprochement with the West.
-Colonel Mohamed Salah Yahiaoui represented the "boumédiennist" left wing.
+Colonel Mohamed Salah Yahiaoui represented the "Boumédiennist" left wing.
 In the end, the military opted for a compromise candidate, the senior army colonel Chadli Bendjedid.
 Bouteflika was reassigned the role of Minister of State, but successively lost power as Bendjedid's policies of "de-Boumédiennisation" marginalised the old guard.

-In 1981, Bouteflika went into exile fleeing corruption charges.
+In 1981, Bouteflika went into exile in Switzerland fleeing corruption charges.
 In 1983, he was convicted of corruption.
 After six years abroad, in 1989, the army brought him back to the Central Committee of the FLN, after the country had entered a troubled period of unrest and disorganised attempts at reform, with power-struggles between Bendjedid and a group of army generals paralysing decision-making.

 In 1992, the reform process ended abruptly when the army took power and scrapped elections that were about to bring the fundamentalist Islamic Salvation Front to power.
 This triggered a civil war that would last throughout the 1990s.
 During this period, Bouteflika stayed on the sidelines, with little presence in the media and no political role.
-In January 1994, Bouteflika was said to have refused the Army's proposal to succeed the assassinated president, Mohamed Boudiaf; he claimed later that this was because the army would not grant him full control over the armed forces.
+In January 1994, Bouteflika was said to have refused the army's proposal to succeed the assassinated president, Mohamed Boudiaf; he claimed later that this was because the army would not grant him full control over the armed forces.
 Instead, General Liamine Zéroual became president.